 Students can pursue three broad areas of concentration with four 4-point courses (16 points):

 Track A: Language and Literature.
 This track provides students with a solid foundation in a modern Indian language.
-Students must complete a four-semester sequence of either Hindi or Urdu, provided that these courses are not also used to satisfy the CAS foreign language requirement.
+Students must complete a four-semester sequence of either Hindi or Urdu.
+These courses may also be used to satisfy the CAS foreign language requirement.

 Track C: Culture and Language, combining Tracks A and B. Students must take two language courses at the intermediate level or advanced level, plus two non-language South Asian studies courses.
 Language courses taken in Track C may also be used to satisfy the CAS foreign language requirement.